 Essential thrombocythemia (ET) is a condition in which the bone marrow produces too many platelets.
-Platelets are a part of the blood that aids in blood clotting.
+Platelets are particles in the blood that aid in blood clotting.

 ET results from an overproduction of platelets.
 As these platelets do not work normally, blood clots and bleeding are common problems.
 Untreated, ET worsens over time.

 ET is part of a group of conditions known as myeloproliferative disorders.
 Others include: